jayeeta1987/TicTacToe/README.md

 # TicTacToe
 Team project python
 building game with Tkinter.
-A small program to run the game.
-Images is added
+A small program to run the game and Images is added initially.
+A module to draw frames for game is added
+A module for human players strategy is added
+A module for computer player is added.